 In 2018, Senate Bill 978 was passed, requiring all law enforcement agencies to post their policy manuals on their department websites starting January 1, 2020.
 Since the passage of that bill, all of the San Diego County local law enforcement agencies have posted their policies online, and we have reviewed those policies once more for any updates to their immigration policies.

 San Diego Law Enforcement Agency Compliance with SB 54 1

-What does implementation in San Diego County look like?
+What does implementation in San Diego County look like in 2021?

 In San Diego County, all of the local law enforcement agencies have completed updating their policies on SB 54 and have posted them, along with the rest of the policy manuals, on their department websites.
 This is an improvement from 2018, when only nine out of the twelve departments had updated and shared their policies with SDIRC.